 Every layer in an OBOSHI painting is a decision — a footstep, a vibration held in silence.
 For designers who build spaces around intention, the work integrates naturally: large-format originals that anchor a room, or bespoke commissions developed for a specific project from the beginning.

 Any dimension on request — from intimate 40×50cm to large-format 100×150cm and beyond.
-Canvas or board, portrait or landscape.

 Lead Time